 GEO targeting in real time

 With the help of an integrated GEO database, you can e.g. set that visitors from outside the EU do not get a content banner displayed, for this usually does not apply to the GDPR and cookie banners do not have to be displayed.

 All other visitors will of course still get the banner displayed so that you can meet the requirements of the GDPR.

 A particularly important feature that many other providers do not provide is the use as a tag manager.
 This means, for example, you do not enter your tracking or other scripts in the page, but directly via the Cookie Consent Tool.

-This is because, as a matter of principle, pages must be built to be data-efficient.
-This means that as long as there is no valid consent, no cookie or tracking script may be set.
+This is because, as a matter of principle, pages must be designed to be data-saving.
+This means that as long as there is no effectively granted consent, no cookie or tracking script may be set.

-If, for example, the consent screen is not displayed or cannot be displayed and the tracking or other scripts start without consent, this is exactly what the law wants to prevent.
+If, for example, the consent screen is not displayed or cannot be displayed and the tracking or other scripts start without consent, exactly what the law wants to prevent happens.
 For this reason, the scripts should not be blocked, but should only be included once consent has been granted for them.

-As long as you have full control over it with CCM19, you should rely on the tag manager principle - whereby the Google Tag Manager is not meant here - but with the CCM19 of course also works!
+But as long as you have full control over it with CCM19, you should rely on the tag manager principle - whereby the Google Tag Manager is not meant here - but with that CCM19 of course also works!

-In each version it is possible to buy whitelabel licenses, both in the full service / cloud area and for the download versions.
+In each version it is possible to buy NoLabel licenses, both in the full service / cloud area and for the download versions.

-With the help of the whitelabel license you can remove the link to the CCM19 in the banner.
+With the help of the NoLabel license you can remove the link to CCM19 in the banner.